 -

 Senator Sue Shink serves Michigan’s 14th Senate District.
-She joined WEMU's Caroline MacGregor to share her thoughts on two big addresses this week: President Trump’s State of the Union and Governor Whitmer's State of the State address.
+She joined WEMU's Caroline MacGregor to share her thoughts on President Trump’s State of the Union and Governor Whitmer's State of the State addresses this week.
 Both talks come amidst an era of economic uncertainty, and unpredictable federal policy changes.

 -